 This sensible and practical conclusion led to the quandary of determining the respective roles of the state regulator and individuals who were, or had been, shareholders with sufficient standing to initiate the proceedings for disgorgement.
-In the past, when there was, perhaps, greater faith in public regulatory institutions to uphold socially sanctioned behaviour, the normal solution would have been to appoint a Crown agency as regulator and to provide it with funds and staff sufficient to ensure that the policy of the law was upheld. reasons, the New Zealand Commission did not favour this approach, nor did the New Zealand Parliament 13.
+In the past, when there was, perhaps, greater faith in public regulatory institutions to uphold socially sanctioned behaviour, the normal solution would have been to appoint a Crown agency as regulator and to provide it with funds and staff sufficient to ensure that the policy of the law was upheld.
+For various reasons, the New Zealand Commission did not favour this approach, nor did the New Zealand Parliament14.
 I do not presume to list all of the reasons.
-They include the general retreat away from state regulators; the disharmony of the idea with market de-regulation; the costs involved in state regulation; the perceived undesirability of mixing the advisory functions of the Securities Commission with regulatory and prosecutorial activities; the potential which such a regulatory body presented to intrude unduly in the marketplace, and in legitimate corporate activity), and the perceived undesirability of authorising a state instrumentality to intrude in the marketplace in effect to protect the personal economic interests of individuals who were not pursuing their own interests but leaving it to the community, spending taxpayer's money, to do so.
+They include the general retreat away from state regulators; the disharmony of the idea with market de-regulation; the costs involved in state regulation;

-13 The story is told in P Fitzsimons, "Enforcement of Insider Trading Laws by Shareholders in New Zealand: An Analysis and Proposals for Reform" (1995) 3 Waikato Law Rev 101 at 104ff.
+14 The story is told in P Fitzsimons, "Enforcement of Insider Trading Laws by Shareholders in New Zealand: An Analysis and Proposals for Reform" (1995) 3 Waikato Law Rev 101 at 104ff.